sbarthelemy/daenim/README.txt

 Install
 =======

-On Ubuntu Precise Pangolin, the binary packge is available on a dedicated PPA:
+On Ubuntu Precise Pangolin, the binary package is available on a dedicated PPA:

     sudo add-apt-repository ppa:barthelemy/collada
     sudo apt-get update